Lead Service Line Replacement Program

 DEP and DDC will have crews working in eligible neighborhoods.
 View the NYC Service Line Map to see neighborhood contract areas.

-In addition, when our contractors find a lead or galvanized steel water service line while replacing a water main in the street, we will work with the property owner to replace the line with a safe, new copper line at no cost to the homeowner.
+In addition, when our contractors find a lead or galvanized steel water service line while replacing a water main in the street, we will work with the property owner to replace the line with a safe, new copper line at no cost to the property owner.

 -->